 School Food Learning Labs: Big Districts, Big Changes, Big Impact

-The Learning Lab has collaborated with three large school districts to date: Saint Paul, Minn., Denver and Chicago.
+The Learning Lab initially collaborated with three large school districts: Saint Paul, Minn., Denver and Chicago.
 In all three cases, the results have been tangible and lasting, and the benefits have accrued not only to the schools and their students but to the regional food system, including small and mid-sized farmers.

-The beauty of the Learning Lab model is that the participating districts share their experience and knowledge with all 34 school districts working with FOCUS.
-This year FOCUS is launching the Upper Midwest Regional Learning Lab, leveraging the buying power of nine large districts with more than four million students in the states of Illinois, Iowa, Michigan, Minnesota, Ohio and Wisconsin.
+The beauty of the Learning Lab model is that the participating districts share their experience and knowledge with all 37 school districts working with FOCUS.
+In 2012, FOCUS expanded the Learning Lab concept with the multi-district Upper Midwest Regional Learning Lab, leveraging the buying power of seven large districts with more than four million students in the states of Illinois, Iowa, Michigan, Minnesota, Nebraska and Ohio.
+More recently, FOCUS has launched the National Procurement Initiative (NPI), a collaborative effort among 15 school districts working to shift large-scale, national supply chains – one critical food item at a time.
+The initial focus of the initiative is chicken, for which the 15 districts wield a combined $39 million in purchasing power.

-To watch an inspiring school food music video created by a School Food FOCUS stakeholder, visit http://www.youtube.com/watch?v=yyc88gCx3a4
+Watch an inspiring school food music video created by a School Food FOCUS stakeholder.